-Here at the Anselus Project, we are very passionate about seeing e-mail take a permanent vacation.
+Here at the Mensago, formerly Anselus, we are very passionate about seeing e-mail take a permanent vacation.
 How bad could it really be?
 It’s been around for like, forever, right?

 Lavabit email service abruptly shut down citing government interference